 By Chuck Woodbury

-The new edition of the premier guide to off-limit highways for large RVs will soon be published for 2021.
-While it’s designed for big rig truckers, it should be a must-have for RVers who travel in unfamiliar territory with recreation vehicles over about 11 feet tall.
+The 2021 edition of the premier guide to off-limit highways for large RVs is a must-have for every RVer.
+While it’s designed for big rig truckers, all RVers who travel in unfamiliar territory with recreation vehicles over about 11 feet tall will find it incredibly useful.

 We used this when we spent four months traveling from Seattle to Nova Scotia and back with our Winnebago View.
 In the Midwest and East, especially, some bridges and tunnels along old or minor highways are too low to even accommodate an RV of the View’s size (less than 12 feet).
 Our basic GPS did not warn us of low bridges, nor would a non-specialized smartphone app.